 Best online jewelry auction site: Worthy

 Worthy.com is an online auction site and platform that specifically deals with diamond jewelry that is worth at least $1,000.
 It’s also our #1 recommendation for a jewelry auction site.
 This means that for most people looking to sell jewelry like a diamond engagement ring, bracelet, earrings, necklace, or another piece of jewelry or timepiece, Worthy is the place to beat.
 The site is very interested in branded items like Tiffany, Cartier and Rolex.

 Why do we recommend Worthy above the other options listed below?
 For a number of reasons:

-- Trust: Worthy has an A+ rating with the BBB and a score of 4.62 out of 5 stars on Trustpilot calculated from more than 3,000 customer reviews.
+- Trust: Worthy has an A- rating with the BBB and a score of 4.8 out of 5 stars on Trustpilot calculated from more than 3,000 customer reviews.

 - Audience: The only buyers allowed to participate in Worthy’s auctions are professional jewelry buyers who are willing to pay up for truly valuable pieces of jewelry.